Mahdi-Moosa/Domain_Plot/README.md

 # Domain_Plot.ipynb
 Jupyter notebook, does the same thing as aforementioned python script.
 Also, has an additional cell to convert svg file to pdf.

+# protein_annotation.json
+Example input file for the script.

 ## Requirements
 1. matplotlib
 2. drawSvg